transcom/mymove-docs/docs/adrs/0084-deploy-flipt-service-discovery.md

 ### Deploy a single flipt instance to each environment using AWS Service Connect

-- '-' As of 2023-07-24, [AWS Service Connect is not available in GovCloud](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html) so, this is a non starter.
+- '-' As of 2023-07-24, [AWS Service Connect is not available in GovCloud](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html), so this is a non starter.

 ### Deploy a single flipt instance to each environment using AWS Service Discovery